-England ill-discipline becoming 'common theme'
+England ill-discipline is becoming a 'common theme'

 The 2003 World Cup winner added: "They mean well and are committed, we can't knock any of that, but give zero risk to the referee."

+Stricter refereeing around dangerous challenges is part of World Rugby's efforts to reduce head injuries.

-Former England wing Chris Ashton believes it is no longer "worth the risk" to tackle high in order to make "the perfect hit".
+And former England wing Chris Ashton, who was also part of 5 Live's commentary team, believes it is no longer "worth the risk" to tackle high in order to make "the perfect hit".

-"The game has changed and it is not worth the risk in order to time a perfect hit, when you can just let the player hit the floor and hit him lower," Ashton told BBC Radio 5 Live.
+"The game has changed and it is not worth the risk in order to time a perfect hit, when you can just let the player hit the floor and hit him lower."

-Owen Farrell and Billy Vunipola were sent off via the 'bunker' system in World Cup warm-up matches against Wales on August 12 and Ireland a week later, meaning they missed the Argentina game because of suspension.
+Owen Farrell and Billy Vunipola were both sent off via the 'bunker' system in back-to-back World Cup warm-up matches against Wales and Ireland and missed the Argentina game because of suspension.

-Curry, who was the first English player to be sent off in a World Cup, is likely to face a similar ban to Vunipola - which was two games - if he completes the World Rugby coaching programme on tackling.
+Curry, who was playing his first game since last season's Premiership final, is the first English player to be sent off in a World Cup.

+The Sale flanker is likely to face a similar ban to Vunipola - which was two games - if he completes the World Rugby coaching programme on tackling.

+England head coach Steve Borthwick said his side's discipline was "good" against Argentina aside from Curry's red card.

+"We are working every day on ensuring we have the correct tackle height, that was clearly an incident where a player was landing and the timing wasn't quite right," Borthwick said.

 What is the bunker review system?